 - applesauce with no added sugar

-- low-fat milk or yogurt
+- low fat milk or yogurt

-People with diabetic gastroparesis are also more likely to experience eye damage, kidney damage, and heart disease than those with diabetes alone.
-This increased risk of complications may raise a person’s risk of early death due to diabetes-related causes.
+People with diabetic gastroparesis are more likely to experience eye damage, kidney damage, and heart disease than those with diabetes alone.
+This increased risk of complications may raise a person’s risk of an early death due to diabetes-related causes.

 The likelihood of complications and the overall outlook for a person with diabetic gastroparesis will vary between individuals.
 However, people can generally improve their outlook by learning how best to manage their blood sugar levels each day.

 Gastroparesis affects the movement of food from the stomach into the intestines.
 It can cause symptoms such as nausea, bloating, and heartburn.

 Diabetic gastroparesis is gastroparesis that results from a person having diabetes.
 People with this condition may experience more complications from diabetes than those with diabetes who do not have gastroparesis.